sangtaeha/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 Upon receiving an ACK during congestion avoidance, CUBIC computes the window increase rate during the next RTT period using Eq.
-1. It sets W_cubic(t+RTT) as the candidate target value of the congestion window, where RTT is the weighted average RTT calculated by Standard TCP.
+1. It sets W_cubic(t+RTT) as the candidate target value of the congestion window.

 Depending on the value of the current congestion window size cwnd, CUBIC runs in three different modes.